Nonprofit IT Services for Dallas Mission-Driven Teams

 Security and operational control

-Nonprofit IT governance should be practical, affordable, and repeatable
+Nonprofit IT governance should be practical, affordable, board-ready, and repeatable

 Nonprofits need a realistic security baseline that protects donor trust and staff productivity without requiring a giant internal IT team.
 The goal is to make the environment easier to support, easier to govern, and easier to recover if something fails.